sparisi/gym_minatar/README.md

 The flag `--practice` makes the game wait until press a key to act.

 ## Games
-Actions are discrete (see below for more details).
+Actions are discrete, while observations have shape `(rows, cols, channels)` with ternary values (-1, 0, or 1).
-Observation space size `(rows, cols, channels)`, where the number of channels depends on the game (see below for more details).
+The number of actions and channels depends on the game.
+Below are some details about the games.
+For full details, please see docs in the source code.
 All boards have size (10, 10) by default.
 To change it:
 ```python
 gymnasium.make(..., size=(rows, cols))